shivateja/cloudstack-ui/README.md

-#UI for CloudStack using Backbone.js
+#UI for CloudStack using Angular.js
 And a flask wrapper on top CloudStack API to make things easy on the client side.

-_Note: Just a Prototype, current state: Lists a few entities, edit user settings_